commander-Z3R0/Blackbird-venv/README.md

 <img alt="blackbird-web" align="center" src="https://raw.githubusercontent.com/p1ngul1n0/src/master/blackbird_web.png">

 ##  ⚡ **I have created this script that allows to run this tool in a virtual environment, in an easy and automated way.** ⚡
-### 🚧!
-THIS IS FOR STRICTLY EDUCATIONAL PURPOSES, I AM NOT RESPONSIBLE FOR YOUR USE OF THIS !🚧

 ## Setup